Dulestrom/beginner-char-control/README.md

 # Character Controller

 Just a basic character controller that I created using Unity's new Input System.
+Controller is WIP.

-WIP
+With this Character Controller, the Character can walk, run, jump, fall, attack, crouch etc.